EAMolina500/Classifiers-Comparison/README.md

-High-Dimensional Model Simulation Tool
+High-Dimensional Model Simulation Tool Overview

-Overview
-This repository contains a single R script that implements a simulation tool designed to evaluate the performance of classification models in high-dimensional settings.
+This repository contains a R script that implements a simulation tool designed to evaluate the performance of classification models in high-dimensional settings.
 The tool is developed as part of the undergraduate thesis titled "Multinomial Logistic Regression in High Dimensions".

 Purpose

 The core problem addressed by this project is the evaluation of classification algorithms when the number of predictors (features) is large compared to the sample size.
 High-dimensional datasets pose challenges to traditional methods, making it critical to assess their accuracy, robustness, and parameter recovery capabilities.

 Features

 The script provides:

-Synthetic Data Generation: Produces training and testing datasets with user-defined properties, including the number of features, sample size, and covariance structure.
+- Synthetic Data Generation: Produces training and testing datasets with user-defined properties, including the number of features, sample size, and covariance structure.

-Model Evaluation: Implements multiple classification models:
-Linear Discriminant Analysis (LDA)
-Multinomial Logistic Regression (MLR)
-Penalized Regression models (LASSO and Elastic Net) Random Forest
+- Model Evaluation: Implements multiple classification models: Linear Discriminant Analysis (LDA) Multinomial Logistic Regression (MLR) Penalized Regression models (LASSO and Elastic Net) Random Forest

-Metrics Calculation: Quantifies model performance using misclassification rates and parameter recovery metrics, such as precision and recall for penalized regression models.
+- Metrics Calculation: Quantifies model performance using misclassification rates and parameter recovery metrics, such as precision and recall for penalized regression models.

-Simulation Control: Allows configuration of parameters for the simulation, including the number of iterations and dataset dimensions.
+- Simulation Control: Allows configuration of parameters for the simulation, including the number of iterations and dataset dimensions.

-Usage
-To use the script, clone this repository and execute the Simulate function in R. Below is an example of how to set up and run a simulation:
+- Using the script:

+1. Clone the repository,
+2. Install the latest version of R available, download RStudio or some development environment for R,
+3. Run the toy example set in the script,
+4. Modify the set parameters (optional)

-# Load the script
+Load the script

 source("Simulate.R")

-# Define parameters
-sigma <- diag(10)  # Covariance matrix
-beta.list <- list(c(1, 0, 0, 0, 0, 0, 0, 0, 0, 0))  # True coefficients
+Example for parameter definition:

-p <- 10            # Number of predictors
+x <- 10
-n.train <- 150     # Training sample size
-n.test <- 2000     # Testing sample size
-R <- 50            # Number of repetitions
+Sigma <- matrix(0, x, x)
+diag(Sigma) <- 1
+nnull <- round(.3*x, 0)
+beta1 <- c(rep(0, x-nnull), runif(nnull, -0.5, 0.5))
+beta2 <- c(runif(nnull, -0.5, 0.5), rep(0, x-nnull))

-# Run the simulation
+Run the simulation

-results <- Simulate(sigma, beta.list, p, n.train, n.test, R)
+results <- Simulate(
+  sigma = Sigma,
+  beta.list = list(beta1, beta2),
+  p = x,
+  n.train = 150,
+  n.test = 2000,
+  R = 10
+)

-# View the results
+View the results

 print(results)

-Output
-The script generates:
+Output The script outputs:

-Misclassification Rates: Mean and standard deviation for all models.
-Precision and Recall: For LASSO and Elastic Net models.
+- Misclassification rates: mean and standard deviation for all models. - Precision and Recall: For LASSO and Elastic Net models.
-Simulation Metadata: Total time, number of attempts, and successful iterations.
+- Metadata: Total time, number of attempts and successful iterations.
-Dependencies
-The script requires the following R packages:

-glmnet (for LASSO and Elastic Net) randomForest (for Random Forest)
-You can install these packages using:
+If you need to install a dependency, you can do so as follows:

+Example: install the dependencies 'glmnet' and 'randomForest'

 install.packages(c("glmnet", "randomForest"))

 Author

 Molina, Agustin

-Undergraduate thesis project at National University of Rio Cuarto.
+Undergraduate thesis project at the National University of Río Cuarto.

 Year

 2024

-License
-This project is licensed under the MIT License.
+License This project is licensed under the MIT License.

 See the LICENSE file for details.